yihe-61wu/yihe-61wu.github.io/source/about/academic_cv.md

 ## Talks

+*Investigating memory reactivation in neural networks: measure and compare exact and generative replay/episodic memory*, co-authored with Tamas Foldes, Penelope Lewis
-Virtual MathPsych/ICCM 2021 (the joint meeting of the Society for Mathematical Psychology and the International Conference on Cognitive Modeling, online):
+- Virtual MathPsych/ICCM 2021 - the joint meeting of the Society for Mathematical Psychology and the International Conference on Cognitive Modeling, [online](https://mathpsych.org/presentation/488)
-- Yihe Lu\*, Tamas Foldes, Penelope Lewis. *Investigating memory reactivation in neural networks: measure and compare exact and generative replay* [(accepted, online from June)](https://mathpsych.org/presentation/488)
-- Tamas Foldes, Yihe Lu, Penelope Lewis. *A simulation model of sleep-dependent memory consolidation* [(accepted, online from June)](https://mathpsych.org/presentation/539)

-GEM 2021 (Generative Episodic Memory: Interdisciplinary perspectives from psychology, neuroscience and philosophy, online):
+- GEM 2021 - Generative Episodic Memory: Interdisciplinary perspectives from psychology, neuroscience and philosophy, [online](https://www.youtube.com/watch?v=rRXNqVu43IE)

-- Yihe Lu\*, Tamas Foldes, Penelope Lewis. *Investigating memory reactivation in neural networks: measure and compare exact and generative episodic memory* [(video)](https://www.youtube.com/watch?v=rRXNqVu43IE):
+*A novel method for computing response functions on complex neuronal networks with branching dendrites*, co-authored with Yulia Timofeeva

-ECMTB 2016 (the joint meeting of the European Society for Mathematical and Theoretical Biology and the Society for Mathematical Biology, UK)
+- ECMTB 2016 - the joint meeting of the European Society for Mathematical and Theoretical Biology and the Society for Mathematical Biology, UK
-- Yihe Lu\*, Yulia Timofeeva. *A novel method for computing response functions on complex neuronal networks with branching dendrites*

-*\*: the presenter.*

 ## Posters
 2020, [online](https://www.youtube.com/watch?v=-Yobu0bKIwc): neuromatch 3.0